Bachelor of Science in Nursing (BSN)

 Through the unique design of the BSN program at College of Coastal Georgia, students develop and implement health strategies for the coastal community and civic engagement.

-The School of Nursing and Health Sciences has developed important partnerships with a number of healthcare agencies and hospital systems, including Brunswick, Savannah, Waycross, and Camden.
+The School of Nursing and Health Sciences has developed important partnerships with a number of healthcare agencies and hospital systems, including Brunswick, Savannah, Waycross, Camden, and Jacksonville.
 Through the College’s available partnerships, students gain a variety of valuable practice experiences.

 // Insert embed Iframe code here